Table of Contents |

 The Cultural Arts and Recreation Center is located at 396 Branigin Blvd in Franklin.
 The center offers space for dance, theater, creative arts, preschool programs, exercise and conditioning.

-Amenities include an open gym, volleyball, raquetball, cardiovascular equipment, stair climber, punching bad, weight-lifting equipment and free weights.
+Amenities include an open gym, volleyball, racquetball, cardiovascular equipment, stair climber, punching bad, weight-lifting equipment and free weights.

 Franklin Library